×

 Art is a passion.
 I also love Science Fiction and the infinite possibilities it presents.
 However, I am not by any means a scientist.
 But I do love the history of science and its many incredible discoveries.

-Each of these clones or replicants contain a tiny bit of all these passions.
-They contain, in their basic composition, fragments of designs I’ve used elsewhere.
-Each subsequent painting I make, is in some ways, a template in the making of the next.
-Clone and replicant in name, if not in complete truth.
+Each clone or replicant contains a tiny bit of all my passions.
+Within their basic composition are fragments of a life.
+Each subsequent painting I make is in ways, a template in the making of the next.
+Another step along a path.
+Clone and replicant in name, if not in truth.

 “(John) Gurdon’s experiments (1960’s) incited the imagination of biologists – not least because it seemed like science fiction fantasy brought to life.
 In one experiment, he produced eighteen clones from the intestinal cells of a single frog.
 Placed in eighteen identical chambers, they were like eighteen doppelgängers, inhabiting eighteen parallel universes….
 In time, variations on Gurdon’s method would lead, famously, to the cloning of Dolly, the sheep, the only higher organism reproduced without reproductions (the biologist John Maynard would later remark that the only other ‘observed case of a mammal reproduced without sex wasn’t entirely convincing.’
 He was referring to Jesus Christ.
 Gurdon was awarded the Nobel Prize for his discovery of Nuclear Transfer.”